eladrianovalle/Block-Breaker/README.md

 # Block-Breaker
-My version of the Block Breaker project form the Udemy course, Complete Unity Developer, found here.
+My version of the Block Breaker project form the Udemy course, Complete Unity Developer.